exyi/coberec/docs/thesis/approaches.md

 Scala macros are written in standard Scala code that runs at compilation.
 The macro is basically a function that gets its arguments as expression trees and returns another expression tree.
-To create an expression, we do not even have to use any API - Scala has a syntax to create them.
+To create an expression, we do not even have to use any API -- Scala has a syntax to create them.
 String literal prefixed with `q` returns the expression that is written in the quotes; `q"1 + 2"` returns an addition expression of the two constants.
 As the usual string literals in Scala, the expression literal may be parametrized by other expressions and types.
 For example `q"($myExpr * 1.2).asInstanceOf[$expectedType]"` multiplies `myExpr` by 1.2 while performing the type conversion.
-Note it is not the same as working with strings - we do not have to worry about parenthesis around `$myExpr`.
+Note it is not the same as working with strings -- we do not have to worry about parenthesis around `$myExpr`.

 The `q` literal makes writing macros very accessible, since the macro developers do not have to learn almost any new API.
-Also, the macro language is not limited in any way as we may see in many other languages - any Scala code is allowed.
+Also, the macro language is not limited in any way as we may see in many other languages -- any Scala code is allowed.

 ## D `mixin`

 D is another statically typed compiled language.
-It supports static evaluation - the D compiler can interpret almost any code during compilation.
+It supports static evaluation -- the D compiler can interpret almost any code during compilation.
 By itself, static evaluation may only seem like an optimization.
 However, in D, we can use it to generate blocks of code and include it anywhere in modules, class declarations, function bodies, etc.

-We do it by using the `mixin` keyword - it looks like a function, and it works like `eval` from Javascript.
+We do it by using the [`mixin` keyword](https://dlang.org/articles/mixin.html) -- it looks like a function, and it works like `eval` from Javascript.
 Since D is not an interpreted language, `eval` would make little sense, so `mixin` only works at compile time.
 The compiler statically evaluates the argument and replaces `mixin` with the string value.
 As a simple demonstration of the concept, this is a mixin Hello World: